devoteamgcloud/dataform2looker/README.md

 ## Notes

-The tool currently supports BigQuery as the underlying database for Dataform.
+- The tool currently supports BigQuery as the underlying database for Dataform.
-You might need to adjust the generated LookML code further to match your specific Looker project requirements.
+- You might need to adjust the generated LookML code further to match your specific Looker project requirements.
+- This tool requires for the BigQuery table to exists, the reason is because Dataform doesn't provide schemas out of a compilation so it is not possible to know the schema of a table from the compilation alone.